 We were driving down the highway and saw this beautiful view.
 We pulled off the road and Googled “What are the yellow flowers growing in the fields?”
-Wikipedia knew exactly what we were talking about; it’s first response was It’s a field of rapeseed (Brassica napus — the same plant family as mustard, cabbage, and kale).
+Wikipedia knew exactly what we were talking about; its first response was, It’s a field of rapeseed (Brassica napus — in the same plant family as mustard, cabbage, and kale).
 The seeds produced by these plants are crushed to make rapeseed oil.

 We had no idea how yellow it was to become.
-Here it was a week later.
+Here it is a week later.

-Pretty as this barn on the side of the highway was, we saw more, and bigger, yellow fields on the horizon and got back into the car to explore them.
+Spectacular as this barn on the side of the highway was, we saw more and bigger yellow fields on the horizon and got back into the car to explore them.

 We saw a road with geese strutting across it.

-I egged my husband on, “Go down that road.
-We have four wheel drive, don’t we?”
+I egged my husband on, “Go down the road.
+We have four wheel drive.
+Don’t we?”

 In our entire lives, we’d never seen a yellow as yellow as this yellow.
-We both jumped out of the car to marvel at the fields and then he did something I would never think to do because I am wise and I always consider the snakes, creepy crawlers, even the axe-murderers of this world — he waded into the sea of yellow, just to see how tall the plants were.
+We both jumped out of the car to marvel at the fields and then he did something I would never think to do because I am wise and I always consider the snakes, creepy crawlers, and axe-murderers of the world — he waded into the sea of yellow just to see how tall the plants were.

-By now I’ve taken a hundred pictures, but the color and light are tantalizing and I want more.
-I can’t help myself; I want to capture it.
-So I say, “Just a couple more pictures and I’ll be done.
+By now I’ve taken a hundred pictures, but the color and light are tantalizing, and I want more.
+I can’t help myself; I want to capture it all.
+So I say, “Just a few more pictures and I’ll be done.
 I promise.”
 This field was a photographer’s playground; I could have shot in it all day.

 The Canadians needed a new, more respectable name for their cultivar.
 They came up with can-o-l-a, Canada-oil-low-acid.
 Canola is the most profitable crop grown in Canada, and Canada remains the global center for research on their “Made in Canada” crop.

-I saw this sign on the side of the road of one of the canola fields in Cadiz.
+I saw this sign on the side of the road of a canola fields in Cadiz.

-This looks like the flowering heads of the kale and broccoli growing in my garden.
+This looks like the flowering heads of kale and broccoli growing in my garden.

-I like to see how plants grow and seeds form, so I uprooted a few plants from the side of the road and planted them in my garden.
+I like to see how plants grow and seeds form, so I uprooted a few plants from the side of the road (roadsideya, as I call it) and planted them in my garden.